-With gyms, classes and leisure centres re-opening on Saturday, it’s a but of an injury ticking time bomb!
+With gyms, classes and leisure centres re-open, it’s a but of an injury ticking time bomb!

 Even if you’ve been doing regular exercise during lockdown, your body will definitely need some time to re-adjust to exercising again with a new regime.